Vention-Smart-Chain/Core-Blockchain/README.md

 ## Instructions to setup miner node

 `Vention Miner Node` is very easy to install and deploy in a Docker container.
-This requires [Docker](https://docs.docker.com/engine/install/) to run.
+This requires [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to run.

 ### Clone the Github repository